pwwang/biopipen/docs/processes.md

     - **output**
         - `outfile:file`: The output file, Default: `{{i.infile | fn2}}.aggr.txt`
         	- With columns `args.on` and aggregated results from `args.aggrs`
+        	- If `args.on` is a function, then the calculated term will be add to the 1st column.

     - **args**
         - `inopts`: The options to read the input file, Default: `Box(cnames = True)`
         - `on`: Aggregate according to which column, Default: `0`
         	- It also could column name if `args.inopts = True`
         	- The input file has to sorted by this column
+        	- Or a string of (lambda) function to calculate the term to aggregate on.
         - `helper`: Raw codes to give some help for `args.aggrs`
         - `aggrs`: The aggregation methods.
 Required.
         	- It's a `Box` with the keys for aggregated results